 ARC 318: Professional Studies Studio III- Complex Function

-Review of design principles; experimentation with the vocabulary of architectural form, space and order; understanding function, structure and environment and their relationships.
-Understanding the phenomenology of elements of shelter; climatic, technological and environmental implications in designing space.
-Design exercises on complex briefs emphasizing innovative ideas that incorporate formal and functional expressions, environmental needs and structural solutions.
+Review of design principles; experimentation with the vocabulary of architectural form, space, and order; understanding function, structure, and environment, and their relationships.
+Understanding the phenomenology of elements of shelter, climatic, technological, and environmental implications in designing space.
+Design exercises on complex briefs emphasizing innovative ideas that incorporate formal and functional expressions, environmental needs, and structural solutions.

 6 Credits, 12 Hours